openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_GNMT_From_Tensorflow.md

 ```
 3. Save and close the file.

-## Converting GNMT Model to the IR
+## Converting a GNMT Model to the IR

 > **NOTE**: Use TensorFlow version 1.13 or lower.